Exercise 2: Comments and Pound Characters

 From now on, I'm going to write code like this.
 It is important for you to understand that everything does not have to be literal.
 Your screen and program may visually look different, but what's important is the text you type into the file you're writing in your text editor.
 In fact, I could work with any text editor and the results would be the same.

 What You Should See

-Again, I'm not going to show you screenshots of all the Terminals possible.
-You should understand that the above is not a literal translation of what your output should look like visually, but the text between the first $ ruby ... and last $ lines will be what you focus on.
+Again, I'm not going to show you screenshots of all the terminals possible.
+You should understand that the preceding is not a literal translation of what your output should look like visually, but the text between the first $ ruby ... and last $ lines will be what you focus on.

 - Find out if you were right about what the # character does and make sure you know what it's called (octothorpe or pound character).

 - Take your ex2.rb file and review each line going backward.
 Start at the last line, and check each word in reverse against what you should have typed.

 - Did you find more mistakes?
 Fix them.

 - Read what you typed above out loud, including saying each character by its name.
 Did you find more mistakes?
 Fix them.